Liquid error (snippets/product-thumbnail line 166): invalid url input

 Suitable for right- or left-handed users

-Excellent upgrade for those ready to step up from entry-level gyuto options, or for those who prefer heftier blades
+Excellent upgrade for those ready to step up from entry-level gyuto options

 About the blacksmith: Mutsumi Hinoura, born in 1981, is a fourth-generation blacksmith who trained under his father, Tsukasa Hinoura, who began forging knives in 1975.
 Since 2001, Mutsumi has specialized in traditional Japanese forging techniques, crafting hatchets, hunting knives, and kitchen knives.
 Recently, Mutsumi established his own independent workshop, continuing the Hinoura family's legacy of fine craftsmanship.